liberforce/freeside-pelican/content/process-wakeups-on-gnome-218.md

 # Learning from the past

-Yesterday an old (1.5 year) blog entry of <a href="http://blogs.gnome.org/desrt/2006/07/27/burning-cpu-and-battery-on-the-gnome-desktop/" hreflang="en">Ryan Lortie on cpu and battery consumption</a> came to my mind.
-He tested some <a href="http://www.gnome.org" hreflang="en">GNOME</a> applications and saw that some of them caused way too many kernel wakeups, which prevents the CPU from entering in low consumption states.
+Yesterday an old (1.5 year) blog entry of [Ryan Lortie on cpu and battery consumption](http://blogs.gnome.org/desrt/2006/07/27/burning-cpu-and-battery-on-the-gnome-desktop/){hreflang="en"} came to my mind.
+He tested some [GNOME](http://www.gnome.org){hreflang="en"} applications and saw that some of them caused way too many kernel wakeups, which prevents the CPU from entering in low consumption states.
 So, as just by curiosity (ang ecological concerns), I wanted to see if there's some improvements on this area on the GNOME desktop.

 As Ryan talks about Ubuntu Dapper Drake in his post, I suppose he was testing ye old GNOME 2.14.
 As a comparison, I ran my tests on GNOME 2.18 under Mandriva 2007.1.
 I then will be able to compare the figures to GNOME 2.20 when I'll install Mandriva 2008.0 (I'm lacking some time for this at the moment).